ReSwift/ReSwift/README.md

 Button taps result in dispatched actions that will be handled by the store and its reducers, resulting in a new app state.

 This is a very basic example that only shows a subset of Swift Flow's features, read the Getting Started Guide to see how you can build entire apps with this architecture.

+#Why Swift Flow?

+Model-View-Controller (MVC) is not a holistic application architecture.
+Typical Cocoa apps defer a lot of complexity to controllers since MVC doesn't offer other solutions for state management, one of the most complex issues in app development.

+Apps built upon MVC often end up with a lot of complexity around state management and propagation.
+We need to use callbacks, delegations, Key-Value-Observation and notifications to pass information around in our apps and to ensure that all the relevant views have the latest state.

+This approach involves a lot of manual steps and is thus error prone and doesn't scale well in complex code bases.

+It also leads to code that is difficult to understand at a glance, since dependencies can be hidden deep inside of view controllers.
+Lastly, you mostly end up with inconsistent code, where each developer uses the state propagation procedure they personally prefer.
+You can circumvent this issue by style guides and code reviews but you cannot automatically verify the adherence to these guidelines.

+Swift Flow attempts to solve these problem by placing strong constraints on the way applications can be written.
+This reduces the room for programmer error and leads to applications that can be easily understood - by inspecting the application state data structure, the actions and the reducers.

 #Getting Started Guide